Lighting Controls For Education2025-07-29T13:34:24+00:00

 Daylight Linking Sensors

 Usually incorporating absence or occupancy detection, daylight linking sensors save energy by switching lights off/dimming lights down in a room if there is adequate natural light.
 The controls are programmed to maintain a constant light level, so that lights will turn on again as it gets dark outside.
-The ZoneLite Type T has graduated daylight dimming options available, which mean that lights further away from the windows will have a brighter offset.
+Graduated daylight dimming options are available, which mean that lights further away from the windows will have a brighter offset.

 Independent switching of whiteboard or projector lights